Schwarzian derivative in higher-order Riccati equations: 2. Riccati equations and Schwarzian

 is the only nonlinear differential equation that is of Painleve type \cite{9}.
 It appears in many different fields of physics and mathematics \cite{10,11,12} and can be linearized using the Cole-Hopf transformation \cite{13,14}

 to write

-Thus the Schwarzian derivative of (9) will be of the same form as that in (4) with $b(x)=\beta(x)$ and $c(x)=\alpha(x)$.
-As expected if (9) is expressed in the normal form removing the first derivative by the use of $\phi(x)=u(x)v(x)$ then the coefficient of $v(x)$ will be half of the Schwarzian derivative of (9).
-Following Grundland and Levi \cite{7} we write the $n$-th order equation in the Riccati chain as
+Thus the Schwarzian derivative of (9) will be of the same form as that in (4) with $p(x)=\beta(x)$ and $q(x)=\alpha(x)$.
+As expected, if (9) is expressed in the normal form removing the first derivative by the use of $\phi(x)=u(x)v(x)$ then the coefficient of $v(x)$ will be half of the Schwarzian derivative of (9).